 - Players want to maintain an expensive lifestyle, which is easy to do on an NFL salary, but much more difficult after retirement.

 - Players sometimes have mental or physical problems related to playing football, which can lead to costly medical expenses.

 It might be hard to imagine running out of money after earning so much, but the lifestyle of football players and other professional athletes is often scaled quickly to their earnings — it then becomes the norm, and it’s difficult to scale it back down.
 Bankruptcy often comes down to inadequate planning and budgeting for retirement spending.

 In the course of our research, we found information about retirement benefits for other professional sports in the United States.

-It only takes 43 days for professional baseball players to become eligible for a pension—much less time than for most other professional athletes.
+It only takes 43 days of play for professional baseball players to become eligible for a pension—much less time than most other professional sports.
 The maximum annual pension benefit for baseball players is $200,000 per year, which is earned after 10 years of play.
 Players can retire at age 62 and receive the maximum benefit.

 With the MLB pension, if the former player dies, his surviving spouse is still entitled to some pension benefits.
 In addition to the pension, eligible former baseball players can continue health insurance coverage through the league for a shared cost.